 The Best Gluten-Free Flour Mix

 Gluten-Free Flour – I have used several different gluten-free flour blends for this recipe and they all worked well.
-My custom blend of sorghum, millet and brown rice flours with potato and tapioca starches is my favorite.
-It lends better flavor to gluten-free baked goods than your average rice flour blend.

 Here is my special flour blend that I love for this recipe and many more of my gluten-free recipes: